ipetkov/crane/docs/advanced/overriding-function-behavior.md

 ## Overriding function behavior

-At it's core, `crane` is instantiated via `pkgs.lib.newScope` which allows any internal definition to be changed or replaced via `.overrideScope'` (which behaves very much like applying overlays to nixpkgs).
+At it's core, `crane` is instantiated via `pkgs.lib.newScope` which allows any internal definition to be changed or replaced via `.overrideScope` (which behaves very much like applying overlays to nixpkgs).
 Although this mechanism is incredibly powerful, care should be taken to avoid creating confusing or brittle integrations built on undocumented details.